Commercial Ceiling Lighting Buying Guide: Panels, Troffers, Recessed & Linear Fixtures

 Strip, Wraparound, and Vapor Tight: Where Each Wins

-Utility spaces are where fixtures get punished: vibration, dust, temperature swings, frequent switching, and occasional impact.
-Choosing the wrong family creates nuisance maintenance long before LEDs reach end of life.
-The three common “linear utility” categories are similar in shape but very different in purpose.
+Utility spaces stress fixtures through vibration, dust, temperature swings, frequent switching, and occasional impact.
+Selecting the wrong category increases nuisance maintenance well before LED arrays reach end of life.
+The three common linear utility categories share a similar form factor but differ in intended exposure and sealing.

 | Environment | Best-Fit Fixture | Exposure Level | Why It’s the Right Choice |